GSWarrington/accumulation-chart/README.md

-As these charts illustrate detailed data about how ballots with different partial rankings are reallocated during the tabulation process, they require input data that are more detailed than for many types of illustrations.
+As these charts illustrate detailed data about how ballots with different partial rankings are reallocated during the tabulation process, they require input data that are more detailed than that needed for many types of illustrations.
 In particular it is **not** enough to know the number of votes each candidate has garnered at each round of the election.
 Instead, one must use an accumulation chart, one must have a tabulator output data suitable for input into the accumulation chart.

 This repository breaks into the three parts described below.
 Note that most of the code could use an overhaul.